fibjs/fib-orm/packages/sql-ddl-sync/README.md

 ## About

-This module is part of [@fxjs/orm](https://github.com/fxjs-modules/orm).
+Originally, this module is part of [@fxjs/orm].
 It's used synchronize model tables in supported dialects.

-Sorry there is no API documentation for now but there are a couple of tests you can read and find out how to use it if you want.
+But now, it could run without [@fxjs/orm], just install [@fxjs/db-driver] instead 🚀 Sorry there is no API documentation for now but there are a couple of tests you can read and find out how to use it if you want.

 **Version Match**